-Gyaruo, Ouji, and Aristocrat are terms describing period-specific subcultures in Japan.
+Gyaruo, Ouji, and Aristocrat are terms describing separate period-specific fashions in Japan.
 Modernly, they're used by fashion youth to describe three distinct looks of what these scenes wore throughout their daily lives.

-They're three incredibly distinct looks on a surface level and even seemingly opposite, but have some overlap depending on the local scene and are known to mashup depending on urban geography.
+They're three incredibly distinct looks on a surface level and even seemingly opposite, but have some social overlap depending on urban geography.

-Even though aristocrat and gyaruo seem like opposites, they each have a mature, sleek style founded in designer brands and luxury fabric— What aristocrat lacks in color it makes up for rich velvets and laces.
-Gyaruos wore a lot of designer labels to express that specific look of a wealthy rockstar.
-These two were anything but modest; they are flashy and intricate, so everything I could want and inspire from in fashion.
+Aristocrat and gyaruo can seem like opposites.
+They each have a mature, sleek style founded in designer brands and luxury fabric— What aristocrat lacks in color it makes up for rich velvets and laces.
+Some gyaruos wore a lot of designer labels to express that specific look of a wealthy rockstar.
+These two were anything but modest; they are flashy and confrontational.
+Everything I could want and inspire from in fashion.

 Ouji is some polar opposite of those two styles, being a boy-ish feminine type of beauty.
 It is also founded in luxury brands and full texture, but its aura is cute and sacred.
-Its gothic inspirations make it more closely related to aristocrat despite its cutesy nature.
+Despite its cutesy nature both ouji and aristo were born from gothic + vk fan scene.

 Gyaruo is short for ギャル男 or "GAL man/otoko".
 It's not to be confused for a "male version" of gal, but a co-existing subgroup of gyaru culture.
 Similarly, gyaru is ギャル, loaned from the english word "gal."